getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 ### Verify artifacts are not gzipped

 The Sentry API currently only works with source maps and source files that are uploaded as plain text (UTF-8 encoded).
-If the files are uploaded in a compressed format (e.g. gzip), they will be not be interpreted correctly.
+If the files are uploaded in a compressed format (for example, gzip), they will be not be interpreted correctly.

 This sometimes occurs with build scripts and plugins that produce pre-compressed minified files.
 For example, Webpack’s [compression plugin](https://github.com/webpack/compression-webpack-plugin).
 You’ll need to disable such plugins and perform the compression _after_ the generated source maps / source files have been uploaded to Sentry.